Beyond Trivial Edges: A Fractional Approach to Cohesive Subgraph Detection in Hypergraphs: CONCLUSION

-\section{Conclusion}
+This section introduces models that utilise edge fractions to define cohesive subgraphs.
+The $(\alpha, \beta, p)$-core~\cite{alphabetap} extends bipartite graph analysis by incorporating the fraction constraint, enhancing the detection of internally engaged cohesive subgraphs.
+However, like the $(\alpha, \beta)$-core, it suffers from the problem of size inflation~\cite{huang2015scalable}.
+Similarly, the $(k,p)$-core~\cite{kpcore} extends the traditional $k$-core~\cite{seidman1983network} by adding a fraction constraint to ensure denser connectivity within cohesive subgraphs in unipartite networks.
+Recently, a local search approach was proposed for efficiently maintaining $(k,p)$-core structures in dynamic graphs~\cite{zhang2025local}.
+However, it may still struggle to fully capture multi-layered relationships.
+By applying the fraction constraint, both models effectively reduce the influence of hub nodes and enhance the identification of cohesive structures in networks.
+In hypergraphs, the fraction constraint enables the exclusion of broad and trivial hyperedges, facilitating the discovery of more meaningful and cohesive subhypergraphs.
+These approaches demonstrate the effectiveness of fraction constraints in enhancing the quality of subgraph discovery.

+\section{CONCLUSION}

-This paper introduced the $(k,g,p)$-core model, improving the $(k,g)$-core by incorporating a fraction constraint to identify more cohesive subhypergraphs.
-This model handles the limitation of filtering out irrelevant hyperedges, resulting in more accurate subhypergraph identification.
-We also integrated node-based and edge-based pruning strategies with lazy updates, reducing redundant computations and improving efficiency, making the $(k,g,p)$-core model suitable for large-scale applications.
+This paper introduced the $(k,g,p)$-core model, improving the $(k,g)$-core by incorporating a fraction constraint to better identify cohesive subhypergraphs.
+This model addresses the limitation of filtering out irrelevant hyperedges, resulting in more accurate subhypergraph identification.
+We also integrated node-based and edge-based pruning strategies with lazy updates, which reduces redundant computations and improves efficiency, making the $(k,g,p)$-core model suitable for large-scale applications.
 Future work involves adaptive thresholds that dynamically adjust based on hypergraph characteristics and designing advanced edge-based lower bounds to improve support value updates.
+Additionally, we plan to design more tight edge-based lower bounds to further improve efficiency.